Frequently Asked Questions

 How long have you been in business?

-Yorkshire Packaging Systems was incorporated in 1977 and so has just recently surpassed its 40th birthday.
+Yorkshire Packaging Systems was incorporated in 1977 and so we have just recently surpassed our 42nd birthday.

 What are your Christmas Opening Hours?

 We close our offices between Christmas and New Year.
-We will inform all of our customers of the last date for despatching orders by letter and/or email correspondence so you can stock up for your festive period!
+In the run up to this period we will inform all of our customers of the last date for despatching orders by letter and/or email correspondence so you can stock up for your festive period!

 Are you exhibiting at any packaging events?
 What is your stand number?

 Each year we attend the EasyFairs Packaging Innovations show at the end of February and the PPMA / Total show in late September, both held at the NEC in Birmingham.
-We love to welcome old and new customers alike onto our stands!
-Next we'll be at the Packaging Innovations show 28 February - 1st March 2018.
-Come and see us on stand E6!
+We love to welcome old and new customers alike onto our stands so please come and join us!
+Next we'll be at the PPMA Total show between 1st and 3rd October 2019!
+Come and see us on stand A10 at the Birmingham NEC!

 Have you won any awards?